Event Dates

 New Orleans Gay Pridefest

-- Saturday, June 8th 2024 – Don’t miss the Official New Orleans PrideFest, a from 10.30 am to 5 pm at The Phoenix Bar at 941 Elysian Fields Avenue.
+- Saturday 13th June, 2026 – – Don’t miss the Official New Orleans PrideFest, a from 10.30 am to 5 pm at The Phoenix Bar at 941 Elysian Fields Avenue and takes over three city blocks outside the bar.

-- Sunday, June 9th 2024 – The revelry continues on Sunday with a Pride T-Dance at The Phoenix Bar at 941 Elysian Fields Avenue.
+- Sunday – Awaiting dates – The revelry continues on Sunday with a Pride T-Dance at The Phoenix Bar at 941 Elysian Fields Avenue.

 - Check out our insider gay guide to New Orleans, for advice, tips and reviews of the best places to stay and play in the city.